Samsara is often misunderstood as the outside world.

 It is PZC’s policy not to discriminate on the basis of race, creed, color, gender, sexual orientation,

-gender identity, national origin, disability, age, or religion in its programs or activities.
+gender identity, national origin, ability, age, or religion in our programs or activities.

 Pamsula (definition):